Boelensman1/clipboard-share/Readme.md

 {
   "server": "ws://serverlocation",
   "key": "key, base64 encoded",
+  "key": "salt, base64 encoded",
   "maxFileSize": "5mb"
 }

-Key can be generated using `openssl rand -base64 32`
+Key can be generated using `openssl rand -base64 32` (must be this size) Salt can be generated using `openssl rand -base64 18` (can be longer)